 Figure 3 visualizes what people report seeing when shown the stimuli in Figure 2, that is, what they report seeing once the star disappears because it occupies their blind spot.

 The reports reveal several principles of how the brain creates perceptual experience.
 The top stimulus reveals that the brain tends to expect uniformity in surface color, thus filling in the blind spot to match the yellow background in the remainder of the image.
 The middle stimulus reveals that the brain looks for patterns, here causing perceptual experience to include a red circle in the blind spot in order to complete the prevailing pattern in the region.
 The bottom stimulus reveals that the brain implements expectations about object continuity.
 When the star occupies the blind spot, observers see a solid green rectangle, filling in the missing middle portions of that object.
-Thus in general, the brain essentially asks itself, ‘what is the most likely stimulus to occupy the blind spot—the place from which I am not receiving direct stimulation?’
+Thus in general, the brain fills in experience with the most likely stimulus to occupy the blind spot.
 Whatever is most likely given the context is what the brain causes people to perceive.

 Applications